thedonquixote/rog/_posts/2021-05-22-the world misery index.markdown

 ![Image]({{ page.image | relative_url}})
 {: refdef}

-This was hard to believe, was venezuela truly 6.9 times as miserable as the next most miserable country - Zimbawbe?
+This was hard to believe.
+Was venezuela truly 6.9 times as miserable as the next most miserable country - Zimbawbe?

 To further cement the vast difference in your head, here is a chart by statistica.